csobey/ionFR/README.md

 Date when you want to predict the Ionospheric Faraday rotation in format YYYY-MM-DDT00:00:00.
 Examples: 2004-05-19T00:00:00; 2011-10-20T00:00:00

-- IONEX file name
+- IONEX_file (string)
 Name of the IONEX file needed.
-Note: the IONEX file should be from the same Date specified above.
+Note: the IONEX file should be from the same date specified above.
 Example: codg2930.11i; igsg1130.19i

 The python script ftpdownload.py allows you to download the correct IONEX file from the website.